 Heart Rate Inc. has played an integral role in transforming the way people exercise with its 39 year history of innovations.
-Few other companies can claim as many fitness equipment firsts-including inventing total-body training-that have become expectations for exercise today.
+Few other companies can claim as many fitness equipment firsts-including inventing the original high intensity total body cardio climber with resistance training – making it one of the most efficient workouts possible.
 Plus, Heart Rate Inc. offers much more than its highly regarded vertical cardio climbers, including heart rate monitors, VersaPulley using flywheel training technology, VersaRower, ExerVibe, VersaCore, VersaGrip and VRX suspension straps.

 Built in USA With Pride